What is Colorado known for?

 3. Colorado Food

-Then there is the Rocky Mountain Oyster, which in reality has very little to do with molluscs, but instead are made of — brace yourself — bull or bison testicles!
+Then there is the Rocky Mountain Oyster, which in reality has very little to do with mollusks, but instead is made of — brace yourself — bull or bison testicles!
 They’re coated in flour and sprinkled with pepper and salt, and deep-fried.

 Colorado is also famous for Palisade peaches and Rocky Ford cantaloupe.